skienzmatishun/rippreport/content/p/airport-diversion/index.md

 related_articles:
 - slug: fairhope-airport-authority-flying-without-a-compass
   title: Fairhope Airport Authority - FLYING WITHOUT A COMPASS
-  score: 85
+  score: 95
   rank: 1
+- slug: court-public-opinion-now-session
+  title: COURT OF PUBLIC OPINION IS NOW IN SESSION
+  score: 95
+  rank: 2
+- slug: captain-jack
+  title: CAPTAIN JACK
+  score: 95
+  rank: 3
 - slug: stirring-the-pot
   title: STIRRING THE POT
-  score: 85
-  rank: 2
-- slug: bonus-money
-  title: BONUS MONEY
-  score: 85
-  rank: 3
-- slug: court-public-opinion-now-session
-  title: COURT OF PUBLIC OPINION IS NOW IN SESSION
-  score: 85
+  score: 95
   rank: 4
 - slug: fairhope-airport-un_authorized
   title: FAIRHOPE AIRPORT “UN_AUTHORIZED”
-  score: 85
+  score: 90
   rank: 5
-- slug: jack-box-airport
+- slug: 5000-00-cash-reward-rerun
-  title: JACK IN THE BOX - AIRPORT
+  title: $5000.00 CASH REWARD
-  score: 85
+  score: 90
   rank: 6
-- slug: in-your-face
+- slug: investigating-the-investigators
-  title: IN YOUR FACE
+  title: Investigating the Investigators
-  score: 85
+  score: 90
   rank: 7
-- slug: nuff-said
-  title: NUFF SAID
-  score: 85
-  rank: 8
 - slug: double-down-and-i-call
   title: DOUBLE DOWN AND I CALL
+  score: 90
+  rank: 8
+- slug: in-your-face
+  title: IN YOUR FACE
   score: 85
   rank: 9
-- slug: investigating-the-investigators
+- slug: bonus-money
-  title: Investigating the Investigators
+  title: BONUS MONEY
-  score: 85
+  score: 70
   rank: 10
 ---
 Jack, come fly with me, has more passengers. _The Courier_, editor “Chucky Cheese” is working hard for free flights.
 He has signed on with the pilot, "come fly with me” Jack to cover the most mundane of articles that amounts to cut and paste.
 The local AM station, it is hard to find, has also signed on to allow Jack all the time he needs to talk about anything but the airport.